specht/champ/README.md

 ## Features

-* full 65C02 emulation at cycle accuracy
+* full, cycle-accurate 65C02 emulation
 * screen output as animated GIF with exact frame timing
 * average frame rate
 * see how much time is spent in which subroutine